freenode/web-7.0/content/kb/using/sasl.md

 SASL Client Configuration
 ==============

 We have instructions on how to configure SASL for some client, below.
-If asked to choose an authentication mechanism, be aware that freenode does not support `DH-BLOWFISH` or `EXTERNAL`
+If asked to choose an authentication mechanism, be aware that freenode does not support `DH-BLOWFISH`

 * [AndChat <i class="fa fa-external-link" aria-hidden="true"></i>](http://www.andchat.net/page/misc_doc)
 * [AndroIRC <i class="fa fa-external-link" aria-hidden="true"></i>](http://wiki.androirc.com/nickserv_sasl)